 Whatever the situation, do not speak to the complainant, whether in person or via the phone, text message or email.

 Why?
 Because attempting to communicate with the complainant could damage your case.
 The police may say that you are trying to pressure him/her into retracting the allegations against you.
 This will raise suspicion and could adversely affect your case.
 If you become angry, you will also cast yourself in an unfavourable light.
 All of these things are aggravating factors that could go against you.

-Speak to a sexual offence solicitor immediately
+Speak to a sexual abuse solicitor immediately

 Do, however, speak to a sexual offence solicitor straight away.
 You need to choose a criminal defence solicitor who specialises in defending accusations of sexual assault – like the criminal defence solicitors at Ashmans.
 We offer a free initial consultation and free representation at the police station.
 Subsequently, you may be eligible for legal aid.
 We are available 24 hours a day, 7 days a week.

 A sexual assault solicitor from our team can accompany you to the police station and advise you during police interviews.
 The advantage of this is that you will not accidentally incriminate yourself by saying the wrong thing.
 Also, the police are obliged to disclose evidence before the interview.
 This only happens if you have legal representation.
 You can then gain an insight into the information held by the police, allowing you to better explain your side of the story.
 Even if you think you are not guilty if the court decides there was sexual intent you could be prosecuted.

 Preserve any evidence

 Lastly, preserve any evidence.
 If you have text messages or emails from the complainant, be sure to keep them.
 They could help to prove the issue of consent, which is often a central argument in sexual assault cases.
 On the flip side, do not destroy any evidence either.
 This could be seen as cynical behaviour on your part, indicating that you are trying to cover something up.